a-li-sa/SFWatch/README.md

 >Ever day community members, public service members, government officials, or individuals looking to move into a community might want to understand rates of police, fire, and other medical incidents like COVID-19, as well as corresponding resources that deal with each.
 Third-party APIs in conjunction with visual javascript library, can allow this information to be visualized to better sever members of the community.

 This app runs in the browser and features dynamically updated html and CSS.
-Our team used  [SOCRATA API](https://dev.socrata.com/) to obtain data pertaining to police and fire incidents in San Francisco and the [Leaflet Open-source JavaScript Library](https://leafletjs.com/) to help visualize the data.
+Our team used  [SOCRATA API](https://dev.socrata.com/) to obtain data pertaining to police and fire incidents in San Francisco, [AQI API](https://aqicn.org/api/) to display current air quality in SF and, the [Leaflet Open-source JavaScript Library](https://leafletjs.com/) to help visualize the data.

 This application is for anyone interested in information pertaining to San Francisco.
 It could be especially useful for community members, key city stakeholders, researchers, etc.

 ## View

-To view the website, you can click [here](https://github.com/rpdurk/SFWatch/).
+To view the website, you can click [here](https://rpdurk.github.io/SFWatch/).

 ## Usage and Key Features